Steelstone3/Community-Of-Practise/presentations/commits_for_confidence.md

 So you've developed a piece of work that you are really happy with and you push it but it comes back with "merge conflicts"...

-Isn't that one frustrating so you try to fix the merge conflict and you only got 5 hours sleep because of the neighbours cat and you did some other things (but NOT git push --force) to your branch and now you are in a total mess and completely paniced and don't know how to proceed...
+Isn't that one frustrating so you try to fix the merge conflict completing it but the branch you now have doesn't work, you only got 5 hours sleep because of the neighbours cat and you did some other things (but NOT git push --force) to your branch and now you are in a total mess and completely paniced and don't know how to proceed...

 Relax...

-> git reset origin/your_branch --force
+> git reset --hard origin/your_branch --force

 ## Git Rebase --abort As A Merge Conflict Disaster Recovery